Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Introduction

+Most of the econometric literature has traditionally been focused on allowing for high dimensionality in VARs through the use of factor models \citep[see e.g.][]{bernanke2005measuring,chudik2016theory} or Bayesian methods \citep{banbura2010large}.
+For instance \citet{billio2012econometric} develops measures of connectedness to assess systemic risk propagation among institutions in the financial system using principal component analysis and Granger causality networks.
+Recent years have seen an increase in \textit{regularized}, or penalized, estimation of \textit{sparse} VARs based on popular methods from statistics such as the lasso \citep{tibshirani1996regression} and elastic net \citep{zou2005regularization}, which impose sparsity by setting a (data-driven) selection of the coefficients to zero.

+Compared to factor models, such sparsity-seeking methods have often an advantage of interpretability, as in many economic applications, it appears natural to believe that the most important dynamic interactions among a large set of variables can be adequately captured by a relatively small -- but unknown -- number of `key' variables.
+As such, the use of these methods for estimating HD-VAR models has also increased significantly in recent years, see e.g. \citet{nicholson2017varx}, \citet{basu2019low}, \citet{billio2019bayesian}, \citet{wilms2018algorithm}, \citet{korobilis2019adaptive}).

-While regularized estimation theory for high-dimensional time series is now well established, performing inference on HD-VARs, such as testing for Granger causality, still remains a non-trivial matter.
+Regularized estimation theory for high-dimensional time series and VAR models is now well established, see among others \citet{song2011large}, \citet{basu2015regularized}, \citet{kock2015oracle}, \citet{davis2016sparse}, \citet{medeiros2016l1}, \citet{audrino2018oracle} and \citet{masini2019regularized} and \citet{wong2020lasso}; \citet{kock2020penalized} provide a recent review.
+However, performing inference on HD-VARs, such as testing for Granger causality, still remains a non-trivial matter.
 As is well known, performing inference after model selection (post-selection inference) is complicated as the selection step invalidates `standard' inference where the uncertainty regarding the selection is ignored \citep[see][]{leeb2005model}.
-While recent years have seen enormous advances in the literature on valid post-selection inference, the statistical literature has mainly focused on independent data.
-Therefore, the complexities introduced by the temporal and cross-sectional dependencies in the VAR mean that standard post-selection inference methods are not automatically applicable.
+Complexities introduced by the temporal and cross-sectional dependencies in the VAR mean that most recently developed post-selection inference methods are not automatically applicable.